WordPress database error: [Duplicate entry '8388607' for key 'id']

 Nowadays wearables can connect with almost any kind of smart devices: cars, smartphones, computers, even blockchains.

 Modern wearables cover a broad spectrum of devices: smartwatches, smart shoes, smart apparel, intelligent pieces of jewellery, and the ever so common fitness trackers.

 Let’s take them one by one and see what’s changed since we’ve reviewed wearables last time.

 Smartwatches have always had this attractive capacity of being able to connect and sync with smartphones.

 The connection allows the user to receive relay relevant notifications like texts, emails, and incoming calls right on the wrist.

 Lately, we have seen smartwatches designed for specialised usage.

-For example, some of the most popular specialised smartwatches right now are designed to act as fitness trackers.
+For example, some of the most popular smartwatches right now are designed to act as fitness trackers.

 Yet, these devices can still be used alongside smartphones for full functionality.

 With specialised smartwatches, it is good to know they don’t come cheap.